The Sierpinski Carpet as a Final Coalgebra: Final coalgebras for and

-As with initial algebras, a final coalgebra is a final object in the category of coalgebras. \end{definition} Final coalgebras need not exist, but when they do, they are unique.
+Final coalgebras need not exist, but when they do, they are unique up to isomorphism.
 Moreover, if $(C,\gamma)$ is a final coalgebra, then by Lambek's Lemma (the dual of the form that we stated earlier), $\gamma$ is an isomorphism in the base category $\A$.